bcit-ci/CodeIgniter/user_guide_src/source/database/configuration.rst

 			the connection will take place prior to executing the first query.
 **stricton**		TRUE/FALSE (boolean) - Whether to force "Strict Mode" connections, good for ensuring strict SQL
 			while developing an application.
 **port**		The database port number.
-To use this value you have to add a line to the database config
+To use this value you have to add a line to the database config array.
 			::
 				$db['default']['port'] =  5432;
 ======================  ==================================================================================================